sergeyradov/element/packages/element/docs/1.0/api/Browser.md

 # `Browser`

-Browser is the main entry point in each &lt;[step]>, it's your direct connection to the browser running the test.
+Browser is the main entry point in each [step][], it's your direct connection to the browser running the test.

 ```typescript
 import { step } from '@flood/element'